-A unique identifier, set by DIP switch on every panel, which allows the 3500Plus System Controller to differentiate between panels.
+A unique identifier, set by DIP switch on every panel, that allows the system controller to differentiate between panels.

 Panel Name

 An optional identifier for a control panel.

 Individual panels are identified by panel address.
 Because of this, a panel name is not required when configuring a panel.